What is expected misstatement?

 Key Points

-• It directly controls sample size.
-Higher expected misstatement relative to tolerable misstatement means larger samples.
+• Higher expected misstatement relative to tolerable misstatement means larger samples.
 Setting it at zero when prior years found errors produces an undersized sample.

-• It is separate from tolerable misstatement.
-Expected misstatement estimates what the population contains; tolerable misstatement sets the maximum the auditor will accept.
-Both are inputs, but they answer different questions.
+• Expected misstatement estimates what the population contains; tolerable misstatement sets the maximum the auditor will accept.
+Both feed into sample size, but they answer different questions.

-• Exceeding it during testing is a red flag.
-If projected misstatement from the sample exceeds the expected amount, the sample may lack sufficient precision and additional procedures may be needed.
+• If projected misstatement from the sample exceeds the expected amount, the sample may lack sufficient precision and additional procedures may be needed.

 Why it matters in practice

-The most common error is setting expected misstatement at zero when the prior year audit found errors.
+The most common error is setting expected misstatement at zero when PY testing found errors.
 If last year's testing identified misstatements in a population, the default assumption should be that similar errors exist this year unless there is specific evidence that the entity has remediated the underlying cause.
-Setting expected misstatement at zero in this situation produces a sample that is too small to detect the error rate that actually exists.
+Setting expected misstatement at zero here produces a sample that is too small to detect the error rate that actually exists.
+This is the input that generates the most RNs on sampling files.

 A second frequent mistake is confusing expected misstatement with tolerable misstatement.
 They are both inputs to sample size formulas, but they measure different things.
 Expected misstatement is a prediction about reality.
 Tolerable misstatement is a decision about what level of error the auditor will accept.
-Mixing them up — or using one where the other belongs — produces mathematically valid but logically wrong sample sizes.
+Mixing them up (or using one where the other belongs) produces mathematically valid but logically wrong sample sizes.
+Internally, some teams call this kind of error a PIOOMA number: Pulled It Out Of Mid Air.
+The figure looks precise but has no evidential basis.

 Key standard references

-• ISA 530.A11: Guidance on the factors affecting sample size, including the expected rate or amount of misstatement in the population.
+• ISA 530 .A11 sets out the factors affecting sample size, including the expected rate or amount of misstatement in the population.

-• ISA 530.A12: Sources of evidence for estimating expected misstatement — prior period results, entity changes, control evaluations, and current-period substantive procedures.
+• ISA 530 .A12 identifies the sources of evidence for estimating expected misstatement (PY results, entity changes, control evaluations, current-period substantive procedures).

-• ISA 530.A22: Requirement to consider whether the sample provides a reasonable basis for conclusions when projected misstatement exceeds expected misstatement.
+• ISA 530 .A22 requires the auditor to consider whether the sample provides a reasonable basis for conclusions when projected misstatement exceeds expected misstatement.

-• ISA 530.7: Requirement that the sample be sufficient to reduce sampling risk to an acceptably low level.
+• ISA 530.7 requires the sample to be sufficient to reduce sampling risk to an acceptably low level.

 Related terms